Willing DNA Project

 To see the results please go the Y-DNA results page.

 Two further results have been found in the database of the Sorensen Molecular Genealogy Foundation (SMGF) for descendants of Leonard Willing and Ann Lewis.
-They are both great-grandsons of James Parker Willing, through his son Albert G. Willing, born in 1887 at Oak Park, Illinois, USA.
-James Parker Willing married Margaret Stephenson in Wycombe, Buckinghamshire, in 1882 and then disappeared from the English records.
+They are both great-grandsons of James Parker Willing (1857-1971), through his son Albert George Willing (1887-1971) born at Cicero, Illinois, USA.
+James Parker Willing married Margaret Stephenson in Wycombe, Buckinghamshire, in 1882, and then disappeared from the English records.
 He is a descendant of John Willing (1717-1781, husband of Mary Payne and Elizabeth Page), see above, through his son John Willing (1748-1829, husband of Esther Horn), and is thus most closely related to kit no 161233.

 The MRCA of kit no 161233 and the SMGF results is John Willing (1748-1829, husband of Esther Horn), who had five sons.
 Kit no 161233 is a descendant of his third son William Willing (b 1792, husband of Mary Tomlinson), and the SMGF results are descendants of his fourth son Samuel Horn Willing (b 1794, husband of Ann Shirwill).